boundless-xyz/boundless/documentation/site/pages/requestor-manual/broadcasting-requests.md

 #### Dry-Run

-You can also add the `--dry-run` option to simulate the proof request with a local executor to make sure your request is provable before actually submitting it:
+You can also add the `--dry-run` option to simulate the request with a local executor to make sure your request is provable before actually submitting it:

 ```sh [Terminal]
 RUST_LOG=info,boundless_market=debug cargo run --bin cli -- submit-request request.yaml --dry-run